ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 * **prot_ver** - *an unsigned integer* indicating the protocol version;
 * **msg_type** - *an integer* indicating the message type;

-The currently available message types are specified by the following enumeration values:
+The currently available message types are specified by the following C++ enumeration values:

 ~~~cpp
 enum msg_type {